-Kind of Income Presumed Income Effective Withhold ing Amounts paid to foreign shipping companies for non-containerized transportation services 10% 3.5% Amounts paid to foreign shipping companies for containerized transportation services 20% 7% Amounts paid to foreign reinsurance companies 10% 3.5% Contracts complying with the requirements of the Transfer of Technology Law: -Amounts paid for technical assistance, engineering or consulting services 60% 21% -Amounts paid for the assignment of rights or the granting of licenses on technology not falling within the preceding paragraph or licenses of patents or trademarks.
+Kind of Income Presumed Income Effective Withholding Amounts paid to foreign shipping companies for non-containerized transportation services 10% 3.5% Amounts paid to foreign shipping companies for containerized transportation services 20% 7% Amounts paid to foreign reinsurance companies 10% 3.5% Contracts complying with the requirements of the Transfer of

+Kind of Income Presumed Income Effective Withholding Technology Law: -Amounts paid for technical assistance, engineering or consulting services 60% 21% -Amounts paid for the assignment of rights or the granting of licenses on technology not falling within the preceding paragraph or licenses of patents or trademarks.
 80% 28% Interest on foreign credit: a) The borrower is an Argentine financial entity.
-43% 15.05% b) The borrower is an Argentine individual or legal entity, and the lender is a banking or financial entity that is subject to supervision by a specific banking supervising authority and not incorporated in a 43% 15.05%
+43% 15.05% b) The borrower is an Argentine individual or legal entity, and the lender is a banking or financial entity that is subject to supervision by a specific banking supervising authority and not incorporated in a low tax jurisdiction or, if it is incorporated in a low tax jurisdiction, incorporated in a country which executed a treaty to exchange information with the Argentine Republic.
+Additionally, banking secrecy, exchange secrecy, and the like, should not be raised as an objection to a request for information by the respective tax 43% 15.05%

-Kind of Income Presumed Income Effective Withhold ing low tax jurisdiction or, if it is incorporated in a low tax jurisdiction, incorporated in a country which executed a treaty to exchange information with the Argentine Republic.
-Additionally, banking secrecy, exchange secrecy, and the like, should not be raised as an objection to a request for information by the respective tax authority. c) The borrower is an Argentine corporation (excluding banking financial entities) or individuals, and the lender does not meet the requirements mentioned in b) above.
-100% 35% Copyrights and intellectual property rights 35% 12.25% Salaries, fees, and other compensations of expatriates domiciled in the Argentine Republic for no more than six months in the taxable year 70% 24.5% Lease of personal property by a foreign lessor 40% 14% Rent paid on Argentine realty 60% 21% Transfer for consideration of assets located or economically used in the Argentine Republic but belonging to 50% 17.5% e.
+Kind of Income Presumed Income Effective Withholding authority.
+100% 35% c) The borrower is an Argentine corporation (excluding banking financial entities) or individuals, and the lender does not meet the requirements mentioned in b) above.
+Copyrights and intellectual property rights 35% 12.25% Salaries, fees, and other compensations of expatriates domiciled in the Argentine Republic for no more than six months in the taxable year 70% 24.5% Lease of personal property by a foreign lessor 40% 14% Rent paid on Argentine realty 60% 21% Transfer for consideration of assets located or economically used in the Argentine Republic but belonging to corporations registered or located abroad 50% 17.5% Any other payment to a foreign beneficiary not contemplated above 90% 31.5% e.
 Agreements to Avoid Double Taxation (the "Agreements")